 In step down transformer the number of turns in the secondary side of the transformer is lesser than that of the number of winding in the primary side, and hence the voltage.
 These transformers are used to reduce voltage at the distribution side of the power system.

-Transformer turns ratio ‘n’, is a number denoting the ratio of the number of turns of conductor in the primary coil to that of the secondary coil.
+Transformer turns ratio ‘n’, is a number denoting the ratio of the number of turns of the conductor in the primary coil to that of the secondary coil.
 The transformer ratio is also known as the voltage transformation ratio.
 This tells about the voltage available at the secondary side of the transformer for an applied primary voltage.

 NP – Number of turns of the conductor in the primary coil.